ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

- variable be $x_{q,i,t−1}$ or $x_{q,i,t+1}$ so that matched pairs for the target and predictive period, where the target variable in the target period, $x_{q,i,t}$ and the predictive value are both non-zero, responded values and the predictive value has been cleaned of errors or warnings.
+ variable be $x_{q,i,t−1}$ or $x_{q,i,t+1}$ so that matched pairs for the target and predictive period, where the target variable in the target period, $x_{q,i,t}$ and the predictive value are both non-zero (unless chosen otherwise), responded values and the predictive value has been cleaned of errors or warnings.

 Note, growth ratios are not calculated for construction imputation.
  See section 7.3.2 for further details on how construction imputation links are calculated.